mkdocs/mkdocs/docs/user-guide/configuration.md

     #### custom_dir:

-    A directory to custom a theme.
-This can either be a relative directory, in which case it is resolved relative to the directory containing your configuration file, or it can be an absolute directory path.
+    A directory containing a custom theme.
+This can either be a relative directory, in which case it is resolved relative to the directory containing your configuration file, or it can be an absolute directory path from the root of your local file system.

     See [styling your docs][theme_dir] for details if you would like to tweak an existing theme.